StevenWen81/Test-Golang-WebApp/README.md

 > Learn Golang  WebApp concept

 ## How to Run
-Install or Clone this repo
+Step 1: Install or Clone this repo
 </br>
-Run on Terminal
+Step 2: Run on Terminal

     .\run.bat

 </br>
-Type on Browser
+Step 3: Type on Browser

     localhost:8080